Years ago when homeschooling was relatively new, we didn’t have to worry much about choosing homeschool programs. Only a handful of them existed!

 7. What’s the cost, and are there discounts you qualify for?

 When it comes to pricing, you have multiple options to consider, including:

-- Incidental fees such as application fees, supply fees, facility fees, and more
+- Incidental fees.
+These can include application fees, supply fees, facility fees, and more.

-- Payment terms (Is the entire semester or year’s tuition due at the beginning of the year, or mid-year, or monthly?
-Withdrawal fees? etc.)
+- Payment terms.
+Is the entire semester or year’s tuition due at the beginning of the year, or mid-year, or monthly?
+Are there withdrawal fees?

 - Time of enrollment.
 Some programs may offer discounts or waive certain fees if the family commits to a year of enrollment in the early spring, rather than at the beginning of the school year in August.

 We have updated this blog post, originally published in 2019, for timeliness and detail.